scdenney/DPRK_national_identity/README.md

 # DPRK_national_identity
-Survey data and replication materials for "North Korean Patriotism: Assessing the Successes and Failures of a Nation".
+Survey data and replication materials for "North Korean Patriotism: Assessing the Successes and Failures of a Nation", a paper by Steven Denney (University of Toronto) and Christopher Green (Leiden University).

 Source and citation:
 > Green, C. & Denney, S. (2021).
 North Korean Patriotism: Assessing the Successes and Failures of a Nation. _Korea Journal_ 61(1): 154–185. doi: 10.25024/kj.2021.61.1.154